apache/flink/docs/dev/table/connect.md

     .connectionMaxRetryTimeout(3)  // optional: maximum timeout (in milliseconds) between retries .connectionPathPrefix("/v1")   // optional: prefix string to be added to every REST communication )
+.withFormat(                      // required: specify the table format that elasticsearch connector need, ...                             // supported table formats is only JSON.
+To get more information, please
+                                  // refer section Table format.
+)
 {% endhighlight %}
 </div>